The Plastic French Press (That’s Way Better Than Glass)

 The reason that I love my Espro press so much is not only how the double-walled stainless steel keeps the coffee hot for hours but also because of its amazing double-filtration system.

-Whilst most standard French press filters only consist of one mesh filter, the Espro has two separate micro-filters (BPA-, BPS- and phthalate-free) that are surrounded by a silicone lip running along the rim.
+While most standard French press filters consist of only one mesh filter, the Espro features two separate micro-filters (BPA-, BPS-, and phthalate-free) surrounded by a silicone lip along the rim.

 The lip fits snugly inside the container, creating a vacuum seal.
 The result is a cup of French press coffee that is really smooth with a lovely body and virtually sediment free.